ory/sdk/clients/kratos/go/docs/FrontendAPI.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
 	openapiclient "github.com/ory/kratos-client-go"
 )

 func main() {
 	refresh := true // bool | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
 This will reset the authenticated_at time of the session. (optional) aal := "aal_example" // string | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
 This allows you to ask for multi-factor authentication.
 When an identity sign in using e.g. username+password, the AAL is 1.
 If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) returnTo := "returnTo_example" // string | The URL to return the browser to after the flow was completed. (optional) cookie := "cookie_example" // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional) loginChallenge := "loginChallenge_example" // string | An optional Hydra login challenge.
 If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`). (optional) organization := "organization_example" // string | An optional organization ID that should be used for logging this user in.
-This parameter is only effective in the Ory Network. (optional)
+This parameter is only effective in the Ory Network. (optional) via := "via_example" // string | Via should contain the identity's credential the code should be sent to.
+Only relevant in aal2 flows. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.FrontendAPI.CreateBrowserLoginFlow(context.Background()).Refresh(refresh).Aal(aal).ReturnTo(returnTo).Cookie(cookie).LoginChallenge(loginChallenge).Organization(organization).Execute()
+	resp, r, err := apiClient.FrontendAPI.CreateBrowserLoginFlow(context.Background()).Refresh(refresh).Aal(aal).ReturnTo(returnTo).Cookie(cookie).LoginChallenge(loginChallenge).Organization(organization).Via(via).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `FrontendAPI.CreateBrowserLoginFlow``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `CreateBrowserLoginFlow`: LoginFlow
 	fmt.Fprintf(os.Stdout, "Response from `FrontendAPI.CreateBrowserLoginFlow`: %v\n", resp)
 }
 ```